 Tricky Women/Tricky Realities is the world’s first and only festival of animated film dedicated specifically to animation by women and/or genderqueer artists.

 From gender equality to digitalization, from human rights to the working world to social, economic and ecological questions – for twenty years, Tricky Women/Tricky Realities has been exploring social and political issues from a feminist and artistic perspective and offering new ways of highlighting social inequalities.

 Taking place around International Women’s Day, it has become a staple on the festival calendar for many as both a safe space and a place of exchange and networking.

-We support women* filmmakers and artists and offer a platform of presentation, inter/national exchange and knowhow transfer.
+We support women and genderqueer filmmakers and artists and offer a platform of presentation, inter/national exchange and knowhow transfer.

 “The strong suit of animation film practice(s) is that in being freed from the bounds of the material world, we can open a space for the possible in lieu of the physical and remind audiences that there are alternative ways to engage and articulate tricky realities.”